No item(s) available in cart.

 1. Implanted defects: where a pre-existing defect is attached to the test piece.
 The attachment usually takes the form of a weld in a machined recess.

-2. Weld doping or weld modification: where for instance crack prone material is added to a weld to promote localized weld cracking.
-Other examples include introduction of porosity or slag.
+2. Weld doping or weld modification: where for instance prone material is added to a weld to promote localized weld cracking.
+Other examples include the introduction of porosity or slag.

-4. Grown defects: where cracking is initiated and propagated into test pieces in much the same way as would occur in plant, simply accelerated to make fabrication times practical.
-The main processes used for this class of defect are thermal fatigue and stress corrosion cracking.
+4. Grown defects: where cracking is initiated and propagated into test pieces in much the same way as would occur in plants, simply accelerated to make fabrication times practical.
+The main processes used for this class of defects are thermal fatigue and stress corrosion cracking.

 3.2 Deposition of realistic defects

-The vast majority of realistic defects produced by NDE FLAW TECHNOLOGIES are obtained by weld modification, machining or by growing defects.
+The vast majority of realistic defects produced by NDE FLAW TECHNOLOGIES are obtained by weld modification, machining, or growing defects.
 A full list of defects that can be deliberately inserted into welded joints is given below:

 • Lack of side-wall fusion